icelu/icelu.github.io/_pages/research.md

 Using copy number alterations (CNAs) as markers, we have developed CNETML,the first program to jointly infer the tree topology, node ages, and CNA rates from longitudinal samples.

-With the recent MRC award, we will develop better methods to enrich the toolbox of cancer phylogenetics.
+With the recent MRC award, we will develop more realistic models of  evolution that integrate CNAs at different levels and Bayesian methods that support variable CNA rates in time.

 ### References:
 * Bingxin Lu.
 (2024).
 Cancer phylogenetic inference using copy number alterations detected from DNA sequencing data.
 Cancer Pathogenesis and Therapy, 2, E27-E77. https://doi.org/10.1016/j.cpt.2024.04.003